cardano-foundation/developer-portal/docs/native-tokens/minting.md

 cardano-cli transaction policyid --script-file ./policy/policy.script >> policy/policyID
 ```

-The output gets saved to the file policyID as we need to reference it later on.
+The output gets saved to the file `policyID` as we need to reference it later on.

-### Build the raw transaction to send to one self
+### Build the raw transaction to send to oneself
-To mint the tokens we will make a transaction using our previously generated and funded address.
+To mint the tokens, we will make a transaction using our previously generated and funded address.

 #### A quick word about transactions in Cardano

 Each transaction in Cardano requires the payment of a fee which — as of now — will mostly be determined by the size of what we want to transmit.
 The more bytes get sent, the higher the fee.

-That’s why making a transaction in Cardano is a three way process.
+That's why making a transaction in Cardano is a three-way process.

-1. First we will build a transaction, resulting in a file.
+1. First, we will build a transaction, resulting in a file.
 This will be the foundation of how the transaction fee will be calculated.
-2. We use this “raw” file and our protocol parameters to calculate our fees
+2. We use this `raw` file and our protocol parameters to calculate our fees
-3. Then we need re-build the transaction including the correct fee and the adjusted amount which we’re able to send.
-Since we send it to ourself the output needs to be the amount of our fundings minus the calculated fee.
+3. Then we need re-build the transaction, including the correct fee and the adjusted amount which we're able to send.
+Since we send it to ourselves, the output needs to be the amount of our fundings minus the calculated fee.

-Another thing to keep in mind is the model how transactions and “balances” are designed in Cardano.
+Another thing to keep in mind is the model of how transactions and "balances" are designed in Cardano.
-Each transaction has one (or multiple) input (the source of your funds, like which bill you’d like to use in your wallet to pay) and one or multiple outputs.
+Each transaction has one (or multiple) inputs (the source of your funds, like which bill you'd like to use in your wallet to pay) and one or multiple outputs.
-In our minting example the input and output will be the same - <b>our own address</b>.
+In our minting example, the input and output will be the same - <b>our own address</b>.

-Before we start we will again, need some setup, to make the transaction building easier.
+Before we start, we will again need some setup to make the transaction building easier.
 Query your payment address and take note of the different values present.

 ```bash